Dpdl-io/DpdlEngine/Dpdl_Examples.md

 The Dpdl sample scripts and Dpdl sample applications published on this repository are released under the MIT License.

-## Dpdl sample Apps
+## Dpdl sample Applications

-More advanced sample applications written with Dpdl are published in this repository:
+More advanced sample applications written with Dpdl that serve as demonstrators are published in this repository:

 [Dpdl-sample-Apps](https://github.com/Dpdl-io/Dpdl-sample-Apps)

 These examples are demonstrators but are full running applications.

-## Dpdl examples
+## Dpdl sample code examples

 * Example Dpdl code that that leverages generative AI using the 'DpdlAINerd' (DAN) Dpdl language plug-in to generate embedded code sections which can than be executed